You can’t control the market, but you can control your preparation

 Context

-Tracy wrote this specifically for salespeople navigating tough, volatile markets.
+Tracy wrote this specifically for salespeople navigating tough, weak markets.
 He was pushing back against the excuse-making culture that can creep in when quotas get tight.
-The whole book is a manual on building unshakeable habits so that external pressures don’t dictate your internal state or your results.
+The whole book is a manual on building unbeatable habits so that external pressures don’t dictate your internal state or your results.

 Usage Examples